jn-aman/reliable-udp/README.md

 ```
 python Sender.py -f <input file> -a <destination address> -p <port>```

 Some final notes about the sender:• The sender implements a 500 ms retransmission timer to automatically retransmit packets that were never acknowledged (potentially due to ack packets being lost).
-Adaptive timeouts are employed.• The sender supports a window size of five packets (i.e., 5 unacknowledged packets).• The sender roughly meets or exceeds the performance (in both time and number of packets required to complete a transfer) of a properly implemented sliding- windows-based AUTP sender.• The sender is able to handle arbitrary message data (i.e., it is able to send an image (binary) file just as easily as a ASCII text file).
+Adaptive timeouts are employed.• The sender supports a window size of five packets (i.e., 5 unacknowledged packets).• The sender roughly meets or exceeds the performance (in both time and number of packets required to complete a transfer) of a properly implemented sliding- windows-based sender.• The sender is able to handle arbitrary message data (i.e., it is able to send an image (binary) file just as easily as a ASCII text file).
 If no input file is provided, sender reads read input from STDIN.• Any packets received with an invalid checksum are ignored.